-We’ve written this article to help you make a more informed choice of where to stay in Tuscany.
-We have covered all of the main cities, and also included Tuscany’s main seaside resort, smaller towns including the famous Tuscan hill towns, and the lovely Chianti wine region to the south of Florence.
+We’ve written this article to help you make a more informed choice of where to visit in Tuscany, and where to stay.
+We have covered all of the best cities in Tuscany, and also included Tuscany’s main seaside resort, smaller towns including the famous Tuscan hill towns, and the lovely Chianti wine region to the south of Florence.
 For each potential base we have weighed up the pros and cons so that you have a good idea of what you’ll be able to see from there.
 So here is our guide to the best places in Tuscany to base yourself and explore the region.